 A-line skirts or lightly gathered skirts that skim over your body without adding extra volume are a perfect choice for you.
 Knee-length skirts are winning styles.

-Wearing a belt will draw attention to your waist area, which, for most pears, is considered to the ‘problem area.’
+Wearing a belt will draw attention to your waist area, which, for most pears, is considered to be the ‘problem area.’
 Avoid wide belts where possible as they will emphasize both the size of your hips and waist.

 The secret to dressing for your pear body shape is to attract attention upwards and away from your lower body.
 Wearing a scarf or statement jewelry like a necklace or earrings is great for doing just this.